|

 have energy densities approaching those of the conventional combustion

-engine but if this means using petroleum compounds then its main advantage
+engine but often this means using petroleum compounds and then its main advantage

 is lost.

-[For a useful reference on Energy Densities try the pdf article:
+[Our reference on Energy Densities was the pdf article:

 "Fuels of the Future for Cars and Trucks", Dr. James J.